-- Does your phone work – nearly half of 18-35 year olds rank mobile phone signal as a consideration factor when buying a property.
+- Does your phone work?
+Nearly half of 18 to 35 year-olds rank mobile phone signal as a consideration factor when buying a property.

 - If you are viewing a flat, what is the service charge and common areas like?

 Lastly, bring a camera!
-This will help you reach a decision if you are choosing between several properties
+Photographs will help you decide if you are choosing between several properties.

 So if the average person takes 33 minutes to make an offer on a house, utilise the time to make sure the house you view holds the key to everything you could want to make a house into your home!